sdcampbell/CLIOptions/README.md

-This project is an example for how to include CLI option parsing.
+This project is an example for how to include CLI option parsing in C#.

 You'll need to install two dependencies in NuGet Package Manager: dnMerge, Mono.Options